manuelpuyol/btcpp/README.md

 9. If reached max nonce -> go to step 2

 This process should be parallelized to improve performance (each thread should receive a nonce interval).

+## Changes

+For MPCS 51045, see `CHANGELOG.md` to see what has changed.